 For first timers, the AGS methodology may seem confusing to figure out but once you get the hang of things, it’s pretty straightforward.
 Here’s an example to help you out: if a jeweler tells you that a diamond has an AGS cut grade of 0, clarity grade of 3 and color grade of 2.5, the equivalent on the GIA scale is a diamond with Excellent cut, VS1 clarity and I color.

 This is one of the most common scams in the industry where consumers get ripped off.
-There are many unethical jewelry stores who offer “wholesale deals” with questionable grading certificates designed to misrepresent the diamonds they sell.
+Many unethical jewelry stores offer “wholesale deals” with questionable grading certificates designed to misrepresent the diamonds they sell.

 Note: An appraisal is typically used for insurance purposes and post-purchase follow-ups.
 It shouldn’t be used as a substitute for a grading report.

 It’s ironic in the sense that gemological laboratories were created with the goal to protect consumers by providing reliable information.
-Yet, I am warning you against them.
+Yet, I am warning you against gemological labs like EGL.
 Find out why on the next page…